JavitoRoGo/My-own-projects/RPSLSpock/README.md

 ## Project started in March 2021.

-The classic rock-paper-scisor game modified to the version with rock-paper-scisor-lizzar-Spock.
+The classic rock-paper-scisor game modified to the version with rock-paper-scisor-lizard-Spock.

 * UIKit used.
 * iOS and watchOS targets.